woxuankai/cardiacMRISeg/README.md

 *	nifty_seg
 	tested under 0.9.4, for staple label fusion only
 *	GNU Parallel
+* sponge
+  you can find it in the package 'moreutils' in debian and many other OS
 * python3
 * python3-matplotlib
   draw images needed for thesis